A question we see a lot of misunderstanding and confusion over is : Can I Refreeze Thawed Meat?

-Per the USDA guidance refreezing thawed meat, once the meat was covered and thawed in the refrigerator or another suitable clean cold environment that prevents the meat temperature from rising above 40 °F / 4.4 °C (cold to the touch) for more than 2 hours, is very safe to refreeze this thawed meat without cooking or discarding it.
+Per the USDA guidance refreezing thawed meat, once the meat was covered and thawed in the refrigerator or another suitable clean cold environment, like an insulated shipping box with dry ice for example, that prevents the meat temperature from rising above 40 °F / 4.4 °C (cold to the touch) , is very safe to refreeze this semi thawed / thawed meat or cook it anytime.

 In a nutshell, once the meat is cold to touch, still covered / in its packaging, it is safe to refreeze this meat.
 This includes all the main meats e.g. Beef, Poultry, Pork, Venison, Bison and Lamb or Mutton.

 Per USDA food safety guidelines, the core temperature of a piece of meat needs to be at room temperature or higher and for 2 hours or more.
 The crucial two-hour time window above 40 °F (4.4 °C) is rightly referred to as ‘The Danger Zone’ by the USDA.